rodrigoalcarazdelaosa/fisiquimicamente/content/en/authors/manuel-alonso-orts/_index.md

 - icon: twitter
   icon_pack: fab
   link: https://twitter.com/ManoloAlonso1
-  label: Segueix-me a Twitter
+  label: Follow me on Twitter
 - icon: envelope
   icon_pack: fas
   link: 'mailto:man.alonso.orts@gmail.com'  # For a direct email link, use "mailto:test@example.org".
-  label: Contacta'm
+  label: Contact me
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 # - icon: cv